-In the Patrick O'Brian's Aubrey Maturin series, Stephen Maturin is tortured by French officers in Mahon.
-Details are sparse: his fingernails were pulled out, and thumbscrews and the rack were used, but not only did he not break, even to revealing his nationality, he steals important papers while he is being rescued.
+In the Patrick O'Brian's Aubrey-Maturin series, Stephen Maturin is tortured by French officers in Mahon.
+Details are sparse: his fingernails were pulled out among other things (the damage to his hands remains throughout the rest of the series, impacting his musical skill), but not only did he not break, even to revealing his nationality, he steals important papers while he is being rescued.

 The Cruciatus Curse has been used on about half of the main characters in the series, Harry and Hermione probably being the most notable (with thanks to Voldemort and Bellatrix, respectively).
 Also, during the peak of Voldemort's reign, Hogwarts students were actually being forced by the Carrows to perform this curse on one another.
 Yeeps.

 The Cruciatus Curse, a supreme form of torture such that no character has ever been shown withstanding it, seems to be definitively cold-blooded; it works best when the caster is in control, or who delights in the pain caused, whereas casting it out of spite or righteous anger is far less effective.
 Although, that said, it works just fine for Harry in Book 7 on Carrow because he "really means it".